 1. Automate manual tasks

 In the new world of social distancing, outdated manual tasks are even more of a burden than before.
 Automating those tasks will free up your team to focus on high-priority goals and accelerate cash flow.
-Specific areas you’ll want to transition include eligibility checks, secondary claim submissions and payment posting reconciliation tasks.
-Focusing on those will cut down on staff phone calls, prevent denials and increase the number of claims accepted on first submission.
+Specific areas you’ll want to transition include eligibility checks, secondary claim submissions, and payment posting reconciliation tasks.
+Focusing on those will cut down on staff phone calls, prevent denials and increase the number of claims accepted on the first submission.

 2. Use productivity monitoring software

 One of the biggest challenges when your team works remotely is monitoring and improving performance.
-Working with your team to introduce productivity tools will help you identify and address problem areas in communication, workflows or document handoffs.
+Working with your team to introduce productivity tools will help you identify and address problem areas in communication, workflows, or document handoffs.
 You’ll want to deploy tools that build performance reports and identify productivity bottlenecks.
-Ideally those tools should include easy to understand visualizations and dashboards to help you and your team identify and discuss concerns.
+Ideally, those tools should include easy-to-understand visualizations and dashboards to help you and your team identify and discuss concerns.

 3. Reduce printing needs

 The remote working environment means your staff have reduced or no access to printing capabilities.
 You can minimize their printing footprint by using electronic attachments (which usually have the benefit of being automated) and a platform that offers print and mail functionality.
-These tools will help your team more easily process claim submissions, appeals and patient statements.
+These tools will help your team more easily process claim submissions, appeals, and patient statements.